 My gratitudes today are:

-- I’m grateful for abundance; joy, friendship, energy, inspiration, support, motivation, dedication, peace, health, harmony, philanthropy, and prosperity.
+- I’m grateful for abundance; love, friendship, sharing, caring, compassion, balance, motivation, dedication, creativity, peace, health, harmony, philanthropy, and prosperity.

 Love and Light